8 Things to Plan for in December

 Here are eight common expenses to budget for this month:

-Once you make these little tweaks to your budget, you’ll be ready to enjoy the holiday cheer.
+Once you add these to your budget, you’ll be ready to enjoy the holiday cheer.